top of page

 A calendar of international events

-Leeds West Indian Carnival is Europe’s longest running authentic Caribbean carnival parade and the first to feature all three essential elements of Caribbean Carnival, costumes, music and a masquerade procession.
-And closely linked to Carnival is the Black Music Festival, Europe’s biggest free open air concert.
+Leeds West Indian Carnival is Europe’s longest running authentic Caribbean carnival parade, held every year since 1966, it was the first to feature all three essential elements of Caribbean Carnival, costumes, music and a masquerade procession.
+Closely linked to Carnival, and held the same weekend in August, is the annual Black Music Festival, Europe’s biggest free open air concert.

-A little known fact about Leeds is that the world’s first films were made in the city in 1888 by Louis le Prince.
-Building on this legacy, Leeds has become a leading centre for film culture, located in the wider region of Yorkshire, a major European filmmaking region.
-At the heart of this is the Leeds International Film Festival and the UK’s largest family film event, the Leeds Young Film Festival.
+A little known fact about Leeds is that the world’s first moving films were made in the city in 1888 by Louis le Prince.
+Building on this legacy, Leeds has become a leading centre for film culture, and is located in the wider region of Yorkshire, a major European filmmaking region.
+At the heart of this is the Leeds International Film Festival, celebrating its 40th edition later in 2026.
+Alongside LIFF, is the UK’s largest annual family film event - Leeds Young Film Festival.

 With renowned sculptors, Barbara Hepworth, Henry Moore and Damien Hirst all having studied in the city, it’s not surprising that Leeds has a global reputation for sculpture.
-In 2019 Leeds’ Henry Moore Institute & the Leeds Art Gallery, working in partnership the Hepworth Wakefield and the Yorkshire Sculpture Park, played host to the UK’s largest dedicated sculpture festival, Yorkshire Sculpture International.
-The partnership has ambitious plans to make Yorkshire the capital of sculpture in Europe.
+Leeds Art Gallery, and its nextdoor neighbour, the Henry Moore Institute, form part of the Yorkshire Sculpture Triangle, housing hundreds of iconic original artworks across four fantastic venues along with The Hepworth Wakefield and The Yorkshire Sculpture Park, with ambitious plans to make Yorkshire the capital of sculpture in Europe with a dedicated Yorkshire Sculpture Festival.

 Case Studies